rpoleski/MulensModel/developers_board.md

 * FSPL ray shooting (ala getmag\_rs\_single.f)
 * Class Event should have not only set\_datasets() methods but also add\_datasets(), i.e. a similar method that appends datasets to self.\_datasets.
 * Research decorators (e.g. @property) - Can we have both print(model.s) and print(model.s(time))?
+* are we fully ok with astropy license?

 ### reStructuredText:
 [1st tutorial] (http://gisellezeno.com/tutorials/sphinx-for-python-documentation.html)